 New York Child Victims Act Lawyers

-New York State Extends Statute of Limitations for Filing Claim Under the NY Child Victims Act to August 2021- Act Now and Contact Kelly & Rubin LLP Today For a Free and Confidential Case Evaluation
+New York State Extends Statute of Limitations for Filing Claim Under the NY Child Victims Act to August 2021- Act Now and Contact Rubin Law Group & Robert P. Kelly Law P.C.
+Today For a Free and Confidential Case Evaluation

 New York state has finally taken steps to expand the law that relates to victims of child sex abuse.
 The Child Victims Act revives claims for young victims of sexual abuse and assault that occurred decades ago, but were until now barred from seeking justice due to the passage of time.
 For any new incidents, the law greatly expands the statutes of limitations for child sex abuse, allowing people up to the age of 55 to file suit.